Damjana Bratuž: Academic, teaching, and performing career

-She trained several generations of Canadian pianists, lectured and served as an adjudicator at competitions across Canada and the USA (1969–2005), and organized workshops for the Ontario Registered Music Teachers’ Association (ORMTA).
+She lectured and served as an adjudicator at competitions across Canada and the USA (1969–2005), and organized workshops for the Ontario Registered Music Teachers’ Association (ORMTA).
 She also worked in radio.
-In 1956–1957 she created and hosted the weekly series Music for Our Little Ones (Glasba za naše malčke) on Radio Trst A.In 1973–1974 she prepared the series The Well-Tempered Listener for CFPL-FM in London, Ontario.
+In 1956–1957 she created and hosted the weekly series Music for Our Little Ones (Glasba za naše malčke) on Radio Trst A. In 1973–1974 she prepared the series The Well-Tempered Listener for CFPL-FM in London, Ontario.